-The screeners and the moderator will be focusing on questions during the event, sorting through dial-in callers and introducing them to the Member.
-You can also ask listeners a poll question and encourage them to subscribe to your enewsletter during the event, If you're also streaming the event on social media, don't forget to check for online comments and questions for the Member as well.
+The screeners and the moderator will be focusing on questions during the event, sorting through dial-in callers and introducing them to the host.
+You can also ask listeners a poll question and encourage them to subscribe to your enewsletter during the event.
+If you're also streaming the event on social media, don't forget to check for online comments and questions as well.

 After the Event

 While it may seem like you work is done after the event is over, it's really only just begun.
-Now that you've established relationships with the constituents who responded to your promotion and joined you for the event, it's time to maintain that relationship with a follow up.
+Now that you've established relationships with the citizens who responded to your promotion and joined you for the event, it's time to maintain that relationship with a follow up interaction.